AGRIC 3530WT - Horticultural Production and Quality III

 General Course Information

 Course Code AGRIC 3530WT Course Horticultural Production and Quality III Coordinating Unit School of Agriculture, Food and Wine Term Winter Level Undergraduate Location/s Waite Campus Units 3 Contact 2-Week block in Winter Semester break (10 full days) Available for Study Abroad and Exchange Y Assumed Knowledge All Level I Agriculture courses Course Description This course delivers an overview of horticultural industries across the domains of: annual field vegetable crops; perennial tree and vine crops; protected cropping; peri-urban and amenity horticulture.
-Students develop knowledge and skills in: identification of horticultural varieties; nursery, glasshouse and orchard management; irrigation and fertigation; plant health; post-harvest and supply chains.
-Through a curriculum of online videos, lectures, workshops and field tours students develop detailed knowledge of the production cycles, environmental management, quality control and markets of at least six horticultural crops.
+Students develop knowledge and skills in: identification of horticultural pests and diseases; nursery, glasshouse and orchard management; irrigation technology; plant health; post-harvest and supply chains.
+By engaging with online videos, lectures, workshops and field tours, students develop detailed knowledge of the production cycles, environmental management, quality control and markets of at least five horticultural crops significant to the SA horticultural industry.
 They develop the capacity to provide recommendations for the establishment and management of a new commercially viable horticultural enterprise.
 They develop skills in digital technology as applied to control systems management in a horticultural industry.

 Course Coordinator: Dr Kate Delaporte